thelia/thelia.github.io/en/documentation/loop/product.md

     - {name: "$IS_NEW",
         description: "<strong>If complex='true'</strong><br />returns if at least one of it's product sale element is new<br /><strong>If complex='false'</strong><br />returns if the default product sale element is new"}
     - {name: "$VISIBLE", description: "Return if the product is visible or not"}
+    - {name: "$VIRTUAL", description: "Return if the product is a virtual product or not"}
     - {name: "$TITLE", description: "the product title"}
     - {name: "$CHAPO", description: "the product chapo"}
     - {name: "$DESCRIPTION", description: "the product description"}